My recording of Marvin Wolfthal’s Lulu Fantasy, with score:

-I was recently involved in what turned out to be a very special event at The Bath Festival focussed on Madeleine Thien‘s wonderful book Do Not Say We Have Nothing, which has been the recipient of numerous awards as well as shortlisted for the Man Booker and Bailey’s Prizes.
-I played excerpts from Bach’s Goldberg Variations – which feature prominently […]
+I was recently involved in what turned out to be for me a very special event at Bath Festival focussed on Madeleine Thien‘s wonderful book Do Not Say We Have Nothing, which has been the recipient of numerous awards as well as shortlisted for the Man Booker and Bailey’s Prizes.
+I played excerpts from Bach’s Goldberg Variations – which feature […]

 Each year Making Music promote a handful of artists in their Selected Artists brochure, and I’m delighted to be among those selected for the 2018-19 season after being heard in recital earlier this year.
 Promoters affiliated with Making Music get special rates on booking, and this year – for the first time – can claim a contribution […]

 Some photos from my tour of China last month.
 I gave ten recitals, in Shoaxing, Hangzhou, Wenzhou, Ningbo, Huzhou, Jiaxing, Taizhou and Suzhou, and spent some time in Shanghai.
 My wife was able to travel with me, and this was the first time in China for both of us.
 Very much enjoyed exploring the cities, […]

 I was in the studio again recently to film more pieces and tutorials for the Tido Music iPad app.
 The new videos – works by CPE Bach, JS Bach, Brahms, Haydn and Hensel – will be released in the coming months.
 In other Tido news, there was an extended piece on the app and its founder, […]